threefoldtech/0-bootstrap/README.md

 To pre-compile code, you can run the `setup/template.sh` script.
 This will prepare the template and put it on `/opt/ipxe-template`.

-In oder to compile correctly the sources, you'll need (ubuntu): `build-essential syslinux liblzma-dev libz-dev genisoimage isolinux wget dosfstools`
+In oder to compile correctly the sources, you'll need (ubuntu): `build-essential syslinux liblzma-dev libz-dev genisoimage isolinux wget dosfstools udev`

 ## Run